UltraEngine/Documentation/Lua/Entity_SetElasticity.md

 # Entity:SetElasticity

-This method sets the elasticity of the entity.
+This method sets the elasticity or "bounciness" of the entity.

 ## Syntax